-We bring together five independent charities that support doctors when they need confidential financial assistance.
+We bring together five independent charities that can provide financial support for doctors when they need confidential financial assistance.
 These benevolent funds provide vital support to help doctors in genuine financial need get their lives and careers back on track.

 Our simple questionnaire will shortlist the right charity (or charities) for you and let you access the help you need.
 Each fund has its own eligibility criteria and all offer varied types of financial assistance.